-I was born in Sri Lanka and grew up in Colombo in a sprawling untidy eccentric house built by my grandfather with a garden made by my grandmother of mango and plantain and jambu trees, roses and an orchid house – a time of drawing and making things, of gossip and stories and my grandparents’ squeaky violin duets in the evenings.
-Later I moved to a new life in London where I have been ever since with an escape now and then to Paris and to Sint Truiden in Belgium; to Goa and Cornwall and currently the Sierra Nevada mountains in Spain where I am on sabbatical.
+I was born in Sri Lanka and grew up in Colombo.
+Later I moved to London where I have been ever since, with an escape now and then to Paris and to Sint Truiden in Belgium, to Goa and Cornwall and the Sierra Nevada mountains in Spain.
+I am currently living in the UK

 I studied Chemistry then Law at Bristol University, and far more usefully, Fine Art at Central St Martins.
 I’ve been a terrible trainee solicitor, a very bored editor of law books and a blissfully contented bookseller, writing and making art along the way.
-I’ve had short stories published, taught in schools in Sweden and broadcast on BBC Radio 4.
-I won the Gatehouse Press New Fictions Prize 2016 with my novella Lantern Evening which is published by Gatehouse Press.
+I’ve had short stories published, one of which, Red Sari is taught in schools in Sweden.
+I have also had stories commissioned for and broadcast on BBC Radio 4 as Afternoon Readings.
+I won the Gatehouse Press New Fictions Prize 2016 with my novella LANTERN EVENING which is published by Gatehouse Press.

 I also run StoryHug an Arts Council England funded project using art and stories to inspire creativity and community.